genesiscrew/2025-09-monad/README.md

 The following issues and risks are considered **known** or **by design** and will not be considered valid findings in this contest.

+- Reserve balance checks were not applied consistently to create transactions, e.g. CREATE / CREATE2 (C4 staff note: there was a public PR originally created to address this issue on September 16, 2025 at 15:38 UTC; therefore all submissions related to this finding after that timestamp will be considered out of scope.)
 - Duplicated validation logic for EIP-7702 authorization lists.
-(C4 staff note: this issue was addressed by a public [PR](https://github.com/category-labs/monad-bft/pull/2365), created on September 17, 2025 at 15:15 UTC; therefore all submissions of this finding after that timestamp will be considered out of scope.)
+(C4 staff note: this issue was addressed by a public [PR](https://github.com/category-labs/monad-bft/pull/2365))

 ### General Risks